The Undergraduate Student Housing Office recognizes that special circumstances may affect your housing needs and is ready to help.

 Some transgender and gender non-conforming students may have an urgent or safety need for a private bathroom or single-occupancy bathroom near their room.
-In this case, students must meet Housing deadlines for the pre-draw accommodation process.
-These students will be accommodated, but they may not get their first choice of room or number of roommates.
+In this case, students must meet Housing deadlines for the pre-draw bathroom process.
+These students will be granted housing, but they may not get their first choice of room or number of roommates.

 - Deadline for completion is February 15th

-- Students who apply for this housing will be contacted for a 15-minute meeting with the Manager of Undergraduate Housing, Assistant Dean of Undergraduate Students, and/or the Director of the LGBT Center
+- Students who apply for this housing will be contacted for a 15-minute meeting with the Associate Director for Student Housing Occupancy Management, Assistant Dean of Undergraduate Students, and/or the Director of the LGBT Center

 - Meeting will assess that the student is in need of this pre-draw process versus being adequately served as part of the general gender-inclusive housing draw